Rubiaceae de Jussieu 1789

 Important members of the family include Coffea (coffee), Gardenia, Cinchona (Quinine and other alkaloids), Rubia tinctorum (source of Madder, a natural dye) and bedstraws.

-Succulent genera: Several succulent caudiciform genera, Anthorhizza, Hydnophtum, Myrmecodia, Myrmephytum, Phylohydrax and Squamellaria have commensal relationships with ants which nest in cavities in tubers or stems.
+Succulent genera: Several succulent caudiciform genera, Anthorhizza, Hydnophytum, Myrmecodia, Myrmephytum, Phylohydrax and Squamellaria have commensal relationships with ants which nest in cavities in tubers or stems.

 Hydnophytum Jack 1823 (Ant Plants)

-(Greek: hydnon = truffle, tuber + phyton = plant)
+Name: Greek hydnon = truffle, tuber + phyton = plant

 Hydnophytum is an interesting genus of choice epiphytic caudiciform plants, with 55 species widely distributed on islands around the Indian and Pacific oceans including the Anadaman islands, Fiji islands, South-East Asia and Queensland Australia.